maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never/index.md

 level conceptualization and explain things "why's" and "why not", and finally explain why you don't want to listen to folks that tells you "never do..." (unless they are your parents).

+This article is mostly about Maven 3, but mentions Maven 4 as well.

 {{% /pageinfo %}}

 ## The pieces